hsamina590-dev/FirstMarkDownProject/UI.01/README.md

 ### Apply text color

 The `text-blue-500` class applies blue text color to the heading.

+### Apply background color

+The `bg-red-500` class applies red background color to the heading.

+### Apply border color

+The `border-gray-500` class applies gray border color to the heading.

 <details>
 <summary>01 — Install Tailwind CSS</summary>